Call for Participation

 2. Export your paper as a PDF.

-3. Submit via the Google Form below (link will appear when submissions open).
+3. Submit via the Google Form below.

 4. Track 1 authors: also submit to arXiv after acceptance (see instructions above).